top of page

 6.jpeg

-In a ditch near St. Marie du Mont, American casualties, paratroopers killed on D-Day, are lying.
-We can't help but notice the early type I K Ration next to the troopers' helmet.
+American casualties lying in a ditch near St. Marie du Mont, paratroopers killed on D-Day.
+Note the early type I K Ration next to the troopers' helmet.

-Sort II: Recommendations are extended to the unit's front panel.
+Type II: Informational text is extended to the unit's front panel.
 On the back, components are identified.
-Experience from field testing found out that before finally opening it the soldier had no understanding of its material and how to use it.
+Experience from field testing found out that before finally opening a ration, the soldier had no notion of its contents or how to prepare them.

-It was determined in February 1943 (after the introduction of a matchbook in the Dinner Class) that in addition to the name of the ration and unit, one key panel introduced the following suggestions:
+It was determined in February 1943 (after the introduction of a matchbook in the Dinner unit) that in addition to the name of the ration and unit, one key panel introduced the following suggestion:

 A suggestion to include a document containing a list of contents and instructions for preparing was not approved, since the soldier would also have to open the carton in advance to read the list.